Subgame-perfect equilibrium strategies for time-inconsistent recursive stochastic control problems: A maximum principle: necessary and sufficient conditions

 \section{A maximum principle: necessary and sufficient conditions}

 In this section, we solve Problem~\ref{prob:UC} by adapting the calculations of~\cite{hu17} appropriately.
-In particular, heuristics relating to the shape of the adjoint equations/processes and their respective generalized Hamiltonian functions are not provided.
-We suppose that Assumptions~\ref{ass:assumption} and~\ref{ass:assumptionX} hold, and we fix ($t\in\mathopen{[}0,T\mathclose{[}$, $x \in I$ and) an admissible 4\:\!-tuple
+Therefore, heuristics concerning the form of the adjoint equations/processes and their respective generalized Hamiltonian functions are not provided.

+Let us now highlight the key difference w.r.t. the classical maximum principle.
+As will be shown in~\ref{subsec:lemmaliminf}, the utility functional $J(\:\!\bm{\cdot}\,;t,x)$ must be optimized in the (``weak'') sense of equilibrium policies: in particular, through the usual spike variation technique.
+So, on the one hand, we proceed along the lines developed in~\cite[Chap.
+3, Sect.
+4]{yongzhou99}.
+On the other hand, since $J(\:\!\bm{\cdot}\,;t,x)$ has a precise (``strong'') structure that derives from a recursive utility system and, thus, a BSDE, we extend the powerful techniques proposed in~\cite{hu17} to the time\:\!-inconsistent framework.